 - Fluoroquinolones: Fluoroquinolones like levofloxacin and ciprofloxacin can cause confusion, nervousness, agitation, memory loss, disorientation, and attention disturbances when mixed with alcohol.
 The effects are, however, pronounced with high alcohol consumption

-- Nitroimidazoles: Nitroimidazoles like metronidazole can cause headaches, facial flushing, nausea, vomiting, and abdominal cramping when mixed with alcohol.
-In fact, you shouldn’t take alcohol for 3 days after your last dose of Nitroimidazoles
+- Nitroimidazoles: Nitroimidazoles, like metronidazole, can cause headaches, facial flushing, nausea, vomiting, and abdominal cramping when mixed with alcohol.
+You shouldn’t take alcohol for 3 days after your last dose of Nitroimidazoles.

 Alcohol is also considered a central nervous system (CNS) depressant.
 Some antibiotics, like metronidazole (Flagyl), may also lead to CNS side effects such as:

 When alcohol is combined with antibiotics that also have a CNS depressant effect, additive effects may occur.
-These effects can be serious when driving or operating machinery, in the elderly, and in patients who may take other CNS depressant medications, such as opioid pain relievers, muscle relaxants, antidepressants, anxiety or seizure medications, among others.
+These effects can be severe when driving or operating machinery, in the elderly, and in patients who may take other depressant CNS medications, such as opioid pain relievers, muscle relaxants, antidepressants, and anxiety or seizure medications.

 Stomach side effects

-Stomach problems, such as nausea, vomiting, diarrhea, and stomach pain can be common with antibiotics, too.
+Stomach problems, such as nausea, vomiting, diarrhea, and stomach pain, can be expected with antibiotics, too.
 Consuming alcohol can worsen these stomach side effects.

 Excessive alcohol use is well-known to cause liver damage like cirrhosis.
-Taking antibiotics that can also damage the liver may worsen these types of problems.
+Taking antibiotics that can also damage the liver may worsen these problems.

-Usually, alcohol does not affect how well an antibiotic works to fight infection.
+Usually, alcohol does not affect how well an antibiotic fights infection.
 However, the combination may produce unpleasant side effects.
-Also, in some circumstances levels of a drug in your bloodstream might be changed which may affect its effectiveness.
+Also, in some circumstances, levels of a drug in your bloodstream might be changed, which may affect its effectiveness.

 Alcohol is broken down (metabolized) in the liver extensively by enzymes.
-Some drugs are also metabolized by the same or similar enzymes.
+The same or similar enzymes also metabolize some drugs.
 Depending upon how much and how often alcohol is consumed, changes in these enzymes may alter how drugs are metabolized in your body.
 For example:

-- When an intoxicating, acute amount of alcohol (large amount over a short period of time) is consumed, certain enzymes do not work as well to break down the drug for metabolism.
-The levels of the antibiotic in the body may increase because it is not fully metabolized and excreted, which could lead to greater drug toxicity and side effects.
+- When an intoxicating, acute amount of alcohol (large amount over a short period) is consumed, certain enzymes do not work as well to break down the drug for metabolism.
+The levels of the antibiotic in the body may increase because it is not fully metabolized and excreted, which could lead to more significant drug toxicity and side effects.

-- Alternatively, when alcohol is used on a daily basis (chronically) enzyme levels can be “induced”.
-This means the drug is being broken down more quickly in the body and the levels of antibiotic in the blood may decrease.
-Your infection may not be cured and antibiotic resistance may occur, too.
+- Alternatively, when alcohol is used daily (chronically), enzyme levels can be “induced.”
+This means the drug is being broken down more quickly in the body, and the levels of antibiotics in the blood may decrease.
+Your infection may not be cured, and antibiotic resistance may occur, too.

 Most individuals can avoid alcohol for a few days or weeks while on antibiotics or other medications that may interact poorly with alcoholic drinks.
 However, some cannot stop abusing alcohol.
 According to the Substance Abuse and Mental Health Service Administration (SAMHSA), substance use disorder is marked by a person who uses drugs or alcohol in a way that clinically impairs some aspect of their life.

 This might include behavior that damages their home life, social life, education, work, or physical or emotional health.
 This behavior is a sign that you need help.
-At its most severe, it can represent serious alcohol addiction, which comes with a host of dangers.
-If you can’t stop drinking for the period that you are on antibiotics, it’s a clear red flag that you need treatment.
+At its most severe, it can represent serious alcohol addiction, which has many dangers.
+If you can’t stop drinking while on antibiotics, it’s a clear red flag that you need treatment.